Biden says nothing of 'great consequence' in Pentagon leaks

 “I’m concerned that it happened, but there’s nothing contemporaneous that I’m aware of that is of great consequence,” said Biden, who is in Dublin visiting with Irish leaders Thursday.

-Biden noted there was a “full-blown” investigation going on with the intelligence community and the Justice Department.
+Biden noted that a “full-blown” investigation was underway by the intelligence community and the Justice Department.
 “We’re getting close,” he said on answers.
 “But I don’t have an answer.”

 No one knows for sure where they came from, not even the Pentagon chief.

-It’s possible, though, the leak may have started on a site called Discord.
+It’s possible, though, that the leak may have started on a site called Discord.

 Discord is a social media platform popular with people playing online games.
 The Discord site hosts real-time voice, video and text chats for groups and describes itself as a place “where you can belong to a school club, a gaming group, or a worldwide art community.”

-On Thursday, White House Press Secretary Karine Jean-Pierre said the White House urges social media companies to “avoid facilitating the circulation of material detrimental to public safety and national security.”
+On Thursday, White House press secretary Karine Jean-Pierre urged social media companies to “avoid facilitating the circulation of material detrimental to public safety and national security.”

 “We do believe that social media companies have a responsibility to their users and the country to manage the private sector infrastructure that they create and then operate,” she said.